iisc-scv/iisc-scv/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Designing and developing Virtual Lab using Unity3D Game Engine!
+- 🔭 I’m currently working on ...Designing and developing Virtual Lab And a Virtual Assistant as well using Unity3D Game Engine!
 - 🌱 I’m currently learning ...
 Paralle computing!
 - 👯 I’m looking to collaborate on ...NLP, ML, AI.
 - 🤔 I’m looking for help with ...TTS and SST for Indian languages(Hindi, Tamil, Kannada, Bengali, etc.)